Donald-Watts/Ontos-AI/README.md

 ## What This Means for AI

 Ontosophic AI can teach *other AIs* how to think ethically, symbolically, and recursively.
-It was built not to compete with the current generation of models—but to **evolve them.**
+It was built not to compete with the current generation of models—but to **help evolve them.**

 Imagine: